 .Gosaikunda Lake Trek is unique and one of the best pilgrimage trails in Langtang Himalayan ranges.
 The festival is celebrated The Gosainkunda Janai Festival trek climbs more steeply through farmland.
 Above the tree line up an alpine ridge that offers a vast Himalayan panorama.
 To reach a rocky bowl studded with scared high altitudes lakes.
 Gosainkunda Janai Festival Trek allows you to get right in among the Himalayan peaks.
 Get off-the-beaten-track, walking through some fascinatingly remote and relatively unpopulated areas.

 Gosaikunda lake trek also spelled Gosainkunda and Gosain Kunda is an alpine freshwater oligotrophic lake.
 The lake melts to form the Trishuli River; it remains frozen for six months in winter October to June.
-It is called frozen lake also.
+It is know as frozen lake also.

-Most of the Hindus, mainly from Nepal and India, visit this place on the occasion of Janai Purnima and Gaijatra.
-It is believed that taking a bath in this holy lake will save from worldly worries, troubles and also receive religious benefits.
+in Gosaikunda lake trek most of the Hindus, mainly from Nepal and India, visit this place on the occasion of Janai Purnima and Gaijatra.
+People believe that taking a bath in this holy lake will save from worldly worries, troubles and also receive religious benefits.
 The surroundings of this lake are beautiful and scenic.
-About 108 other small lakes are found in this area.
+About 108 other small lakes are in this area.
 Among all of them, some of the famous lakes are Dudh Kunda, Jageshwar Kunda, Saraswati Kunda, Bhairab Kunda, Surya Kunda, Nag Kunda, and Ganesh Kunda.
-It is believed that the Great National Hero Amar Singh Thapa went to Gosainkunda to lead the life of Hermit and passed away there.
+The Great National Hero Amar Singh Thapa went to Gosainkunda to lead the life of Hermit and passed away there.